 There are two ways of inspecting dynamic camera metadata on set: One is from the recorded source clips, and the other is directly form the live signal via HD-SDI.
 As an example: The media management software Silverstack extracts metadata from source media for a broad range of cameras, while the on-set grading software LiveGrade Pro can extract metadata from the HD-SDI signal for a range of capable cameras.

 Slate information such as the episode and scene of the current shot could already be considered as static contextual information, but sometimes there is much more (dynamic) context to be captured in order to simplify post-production – especially when further talking about VFX.

 Location metadata such as GPS coordinates help to quickly and globally identify the location where a clip has been shot.
 If the position of the camera on a set or the relative position of cameras to each other or objects on set is important, this can be captured by simply measuring distances manually or electronically.
 Tilt and roll sensors in cameras or external sensors applied to cameras also add to the exact location in space.
 If available, dynamic position data of a crane or camera dolly also adds to positioning information.

 All this information can help VFX operators later to aid 3D-trackers.
 When the calculation of the 3D position of a camera leads to ambiguous results (e.g. because tracked objects or features are temporarily occluded), positioning metadata can help rule out false solutions and thus speed up the tracking process.

 Challenges With Metadata From Different Formats

-The capability of extracting such metadata properly for use e.g. in reports, for reference, and in further steps in post production is a part of the constant “homework” that independent software vendors are constantly busy with in order to cover the wide range of relevant camera systems.
-Silverstack for example not only captures a wide range of metadata, but makes this metadata also available in its library database, when the actual source footage is not attached.
+The capability of extracting such metadata properly for use e.g. in reports, for reference, and for further steps in post production is a part of the constant “homework” that independent software vendors are constantly busy with in order to cover the wide range of relevant camera systems.
+Silverstack, for example does not only capture a wide range of metadata, but makes this metadata also available in its library database, when the actual source footage is not attached.